UW-GAC/primed_ukbb_gsr/README.md

 or you can choose specific populations of interest from the list specified by
 > "download_pan_ukbb.population": ["meta", "metaHQ", "AFR", "AMR", "CSA", "EAS", "EUR", "MID"]

+If you choose a specific population that is unavailable for a particular phenotype, then no data will download for that population.
+If you specify multiple phenotypes, then the populations you specify will apply for each phenotype.

 <br/>